dhyan-aranha/AmsterdamLeanSeminar/_posts/2024-10-02-First-Meeting.md

 which should be read as $$x$$ is a term of type $$X$$.
 This excludes the junk theorems from above from our theory because it longer makes sence to ask, for example, if $$\mathbb{R} \in \pi$$.

-In Lean there is hierarchy of types as follows: At the top there is a chain of "type universes":
+In Lean there is a hierarchy of types as follows: At the top there is a chain of "type universes":

 $$ \text{Type} : \text{Type 1}, \text{Type 1} : \text{Type 2}, ....$$

-Things like the real and natural numbers which are themselves types are encoded as
+Things like the real and natural numbers which are themselves types are encoded as terms in $$\text{Type}$$:

 $$\mathbf{R}$$ : Type, $$\mathbf{N}$$ : Type, ...